Developing our identity

 - Connect learning to real-world problems in order to cultivate an engaged citizenry

-Since June of 2017, the advisory group has been pursuing a partnership between CPS and UC School of Education in CANS.
+A formal partnership between CPS and UC School of Education in CANS now exists.
 We have found an inspiring model for a deep partnership between a public university and a public elementary school in the Mitchell Scarlett Teaching & Learning Collaborative with the University of Michigan School of Education.
-Partnership planning is in full swing; we hope to have an initial agreement established between CPS and UC School of Education and the parameters for the CANS partnership settled by March 2018.
+Partnership development is in full swing.

 The CANS Advisory Group is working to develop the learning model for the school, which will be adopted as part of the CPS Vision 2020 process.
 Vision 2020 is designed to strengthen neighborhood schools and implement innovative learning experiences.
 We are exploring Expeditionary Learning (EL) as a potential learning model.
 This aligns well with the community priorities that have been expressed for the school, and it aligns well with the UC School of Education priorities.
 Further, there already are two EL schools within CPS, which seems to offer real advantages.
 Members of the CANS Advisory Group have visited Mt.
 Washington Elementary, an EL School, and were very impressed with what we saw.